-- Attach all required documents. - 1.
-Attach Form(s) W-2 after the last page of your return - 2.
-If you are claiming a property tax credit, attach a completed Form 140PTC and all required documents. - Do not send correspondence with your return.
+- Include all required documents. - 1.
+Include Form(s) W-2 after the last page of your return. - 2.
+If you are claiming a property tax credit, include a completed Form 140PTC and all required documents. - Do not send correspondence with your return.